…thanks to Becky B for hosting Square Perspective

 …thanks to Becca Givens for hosting Sunday Trees

-…thanks to Cee for hosting the Black and White Photo Challenge
+…thanks to Patti for hosting this week’s Lens Artists Photo Challenge